Learning and teaching

 This style of learning is designed to provide an environment where you can ask questions and seek feedback as well as contribute to class discussion and apply theory to practice.

-This degree incorporates the use of authentic assessment.
+The Bachelor of Accounting incorporates the use of authentic assessment.
 This is an approach to assessment where you are asked to perform real-world tasks to demonstrate the application of knowledge and skills.
 Authentic assessment requires you to perform tasks that meet the needs of industry so that you are work ready.

 Your assessment will typically come in the form of assignments and projects.
-These may be either research or problem based, and will provide you with experience in effectively researching, writing and presenting your findings to a range of audiencees.
+These may be either research or problem based, and will provide you with experience in effectively researching, writing and presenting your findings to a range of audiences.
 Your assignments will help develop your skills in communication and reasoning, and will offer you the opportunity to receive feedback on your learning and skills development.

 You may also be assessed through written and oral exams, presentations, and in-class activities.